How To Reheat Tteokbokki?

 There are other methods you can use for reheating your tteokbokki.
-As we brought this topic to light at the beginning of this article, reheating on the stove is the best way to preserve its taste.
+As I brought this topic to light at the beginning of this article, reheating on the stove is the best way to preserve its taste.

 Let’s talk about methods of reheating tteokbokki now.
 Shall we?